britram/taps-transports/draft-ietf-taps-transports-04.md

 - {{user-datagram-protocol-udp}} on UDP was contributed by Kevin Fall (kfall@kfall.com)
 - {{stream-control-transmission-protocol-sctp}} on SCTP was contributed by Michael Tuexen (tuexen@fh-muenster.de)
+- {{hypertext-transport-protocol-http-as-a-pseudotransport}} on HTTP was contributed by Dragana Damjanovic (ddamjanovic@mozilla.com)

 # Acknowledgments